|

 Williamsburg was originally settled in 1632 half-way across the Virginia peninsula between the James and York rivers.

 Among GreatPlacesToRetire.com cities, Williamsburg ranks high in crime, age of population and natural hazards risk.
-Williamsburg ranks low in big city home price comparison.
+Williamsburg ranks low in man-made hazards risk and water quality.

-For more detailed information -- including data on home prices, population demographics, air quality, water quality and more -- click on the City Report graphic below:
+For more detailed city facts -- including data on home prices, population demographics, medical care, air quality, water quality and more -- click on the City Report graphic below: